8 tips for getting the best HELOC rates in 2020

 A suspiciously low rate on a HELOC is likely to be a teaser rate used to attract potential borrowers.
 Such a rate will usually increase dramatically after a short introductory period.
 Another confusing technique is to advertise only the interest rate for the HELOC's benchmark, but later add the lender's margin after the loan is approved.

-Assume for this example that a lender bases its HELOC rate on a benchmark such as the prime lending rate.
-That rate happens to be 3% at the time the lender posts its advertisement, so the listed rate is 3%.
-However, the lender also requires a margin of 2%, meaning you would actually pay 5% for that HELOC.
+Assume for this example that a bank bases its HELOC rate on a benchmark such as the prime lending rate.
+That rate happens to be 3% at the time the bank posts its advertisement, so the listed rate is 6%.
+However, the bank also requires a margin of 2%, meaning you would actually pay 8% for that HELOC.
 These details should be explained in the fine print, which can be easy to miss if you focus only on the advertised rate.

 5. Consider a conversion clause

-HELOCs typically have variable rates, meaning the interest rate can change over the term of the loan.
-However, some lenders may allow you to change your interest rate from variable to fixed, typically during the draw period.
+Bank HELOCs typically have variable rates, meaning the interest rate can change over the term of the loan.
+However, some banks may allow you to change your interest rate from variable to fixed, typically during the draw period.
 This option, formally known as a conversion clause, is advantageous when interest rates are expected to increase, allowing you to lock in a lower fixed rate.
-Lenders also may allow you to switch back to a variable rate when rates start falling.
+Lending banks also may allow you to switch back to a variable rate when rates start falling.

 6. Look for additional fees

-Lenders often use additional fees to compensate for an unusually low interest rate.
-HELOC lenders may charge fees if you fail to maintain a minimum balance on your line of credit.
+Banks often use additional fees to compensate for an unusually low interest rate and they could charge fees if you fail to maintain a minimum balance on your line of credit.

 7. Watch out for penalties